sashastefanski/RotaringTextView/README.md

 # RotatingTextView
-RotatingTextView is for Mac OS X 10.6 or newer
+RotatingTextView for Mac OS X 10.6 or newer no updates were available for this code hehe

 ???